Amian/SharedKit/README.md

 # SharedUIKit Paywall

-`SharedUIKit` is a Swift Package that currently exposes a single `Paywall` module.
+`SharedUIKit` is a Swift Package that currently exposes two SwiftUI modules:

-The module bundles the RevenueCat-driven paywall UI, a lightweight subscription manager, and supporting models so you can drop a polished paywall into any of your apps.
+- `Paywall`: RevenueCat-driven subscription paywall plus entitlement manager.
+- `Onboarding`: simple, configurable welcome screen you can reuse across apps.

 ## 1. Add the Package

 1. **Xcode** → **Package Dependencies** → **Add Package Dependency…**
 2. Enter the repo URL (e.g. `https://github.com/<you>/SharedUIKit.git`)
-3. When prompted for products, select **Paywall**.
+3. When prompted for products, select **Paywall** and/or **Onboarding** depending on what you need.

 `Package.swift` excerpt if you prefer manual editing: